 IFC’s strategy in Rwanda focuses on i) improving the investment climate; ii) building up the capacity of small and medium enterprises (SMEs) and microenterprises; and iii) proactively supporting the development of projects with high impact in the financial, tourism, agribusiness, and infrastructure sectors.
 Its advisory programs cover diverse areas including: investment climate advisory services, entrepreneurship development, and infrastructure advisory services.

 MIGA currently has one active project (KivuWatt) in Rwanda with at total gross exposure of $95.4 million.
 MIGA remains open for business in Rwanda across all of its political risk insurance product lines, including transfer restriction, expropriation, breach of contract, war, civil disturbance, and the non-honoring of sovereign obligations.

-Through a three phased “Adaptable Program Loan”, the World Bank supports The Rural Sector Support Project (RSSP) which focused on intensifying production in the marshlands and was followed by the Land Husbandry, Water Harvesting and Hillside Irrigation (LWH) Project that started in 2010 and aimed at increasing productivity on hillsides and developing parts of these hillsides for irrigated horticulture production.
+Through a three-phased Adaptable Program Loan (APL), the WBG supports The Rural Sector Support Project (RSSP) which focused on intensifying production in the marshlands, followed by the LWH Project in 2010.
+The LWH Project aims at increasing productivity on hillsides and developing parts of these hillsides for irrigated horticulture production.